Pharmaceutical Care Network Europe

 580 Evaluation of impacts of a structured counseling approach on pharmacy students’ communication confidence and skills: A mixed-mode research Research in Pharmaceutical Care Graduate Institute of Clinical Pharmacy, College of Medicine, National Taiwan University, Taipei, Taiwan

 581 Can community pharmacists be elderly patients' bridge to deprescribing?
-A cross- sectional study Research in Pharmaceutical Care City pharmacies Zagreb, Zagreb, Croatia
+A cross- sectional study Research in Pharmaceutical Care University of Zagreb, Faculty of Pharmacy and Biochemistry, Zagreb, Croatia

 588 RetinoidRiskAware Study: AWARENESS AND IMPLEMENTATION OF PHARMACOVIGILANCE MEASURES FOR THE SAFE USE OF ORAL RETINOIDS AMONG PATIENTS, PHARMACISTS AND PRESCRIBERS IN SLOVENIA Research in Pharmaceutical Care University of Ljubljana, Faculty of Pharmacy